to THE MAIN WEBSITE

-We’ll cover what to wear, whether to bring pets & how to manage them, location ideas and more!
+I will cover what to wear, whether to bring pets & how to manage them, location ideas and more!

 - xoxo victoria

-We get it.
-Having your picture taken for 1-2 hours might not be in your top-10 favorite things to do during your downtime.
+I get it.
+Having your picture taken for 1-2 hours might not be in your top-10 favourite things to do during your downtime.
 And at first you might feel sort of awkward being in front of the camera.
 But I think you’ll find that by the end of the session, it’s a lot easier than you thought, and you even had a little fun.
 I look forward to it because it’s a great opportunity for us all to hang out a bit before the wedding day.

 A NOTE TO

-We schedule sessions during what we believe will be the best light of the day - which means that it’s super important to be on time.
+I schedule sessions during what we believe will be the best light of the day - which means that it’s super important to be on time.
 If you’re late to an evening session, we could run out of light before we’ve finished shooting and if your session takes place in the morning, the sun gets more harsh as it rises.

-While i shoot most of our engagement sessions between April and late November, sessions can take place all year.
+While I shoot most of our engagement sessions between April and late November, sessions can take place all year.
 Most of my couples choose a season based on the location where they want to shoot.

 A few things to keep in mind during each season: